thephpleague/csv/docs/9.0/reader/record-mapping.md

         'timezone' => 'Africa/Nairobi'
     ])
 ]
-public CarbonImmutable $observedOn;
+private CarbonImmutable $observedOn;
 ```

 The above rule can be translated in plain english like this:

 > convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,
-> inject the date instance into the `observedOn` property of the class.
+> inject the date instance into the class private property `observedOn`.

-## Type casting the record value
+## Type casting

-The library comes bundles with seven (7) type casting classes which relies on the property type information.
-All the
+The library comes bundled with seven (7) type casting classes which relies on the property type information.
-built-in methods support the `nullable` and the `mixed` types.
+All the built-in methods support the `nullable` and the `mixed` types.

 - They will return `null` or a specified default value, if the cell value is `null` and the type is `nullable`
 - If the value can not be cast they will throw an exception.